Definition of Road Maintenance:

 4. Snow and ice control:

 Ice forming on the roadway reduces coefficient of friction between tires and surface, which makes vehicle control almost impossible.
-In highway maintenance we can apply abrasive to heavily traveled roadway and street.
+In repair of roads, we can apply abrasive to heavily traveled roadway and street.
 Suitable materials that can be used are clean and sharp sand, cinders and washed stone screening.

 5. Bridge maintenance: